 We will contact you if the results require some action to be undertaken or if there is a significant abnormality.
 Please make sure we have your correct contact details.
 We do not routinely call with results that indicate no cause for concern.
 We are unable to email results as normal email is not regarded as an appropriate and secure mode of transmission of health information by Ministry of Health.
-You may view your results if you enrol on our patient portal, or you may call to speak to a nurse, preferably between 10am and 4pm.
+You may view your results if you enrol on our patient portal.

 It is very common to have slightly out of range results on blood tests as the “normal” range stated on the results reported from the lab only accounts for 95-98%% of clinically healthy results for a specific patient.
 Please do not be alarmed at seeing these numbers with stars or red numbers on your results.
 Your doctor will assess if these results are clinically significant and require further action.
 Usually this is not the case.
 If your doctor has signed off these results are not needing further action, you may be reassured that there is no concern.
 This will be clearly annotated on your results on patient portal.

 Our practice policy is not to give HIV results (back within 2 working days) or other sensitive information by phone, only face-to-face with a doctor.
 Please discuss with your doctor when ordering this test.
 There is no extra charge for this service.